-Taking Action to Hold One Another Accountable

-It must be clear to all team members that accountability is a shared team responsibility.
+Taking Action to Hold One Another Accountable It must be clear to all team members that accountability is a shared team responsibility.
 As uncomfortable and difficult as it can often be, accountability helps a team and an organization avoid far more costly and difficult situations later.
 Consider the importance of accountability, outlined below, as you create an action plan.

-A Team That Avoids Accountability...

-- Creates resentment among team members who have different standards of performance - Encourages mediocrity - Misses deadlines and key deliverables - Places an undue burden on the team leader as the sole source of discipline
+A Team That Embraces A Team That Avoids Accountability...
+Accountability...
+Ensures that poor performers feel Creates resentment among team ٠ members who have different pressure to improve standards of performance Identifies potential problems Encourages mediocrity quickly by questioning one ٠ Misses deadlines and key another's approaches without deliverables hesitation